julian-hecker/bootstrap-utilities/README.md

 1. Clone the repo: git clone https://github.com/twbs/bootstrap.git
 2. Include the scss files in your project, or link to the compiled distribution files.

+## What's Included
+The repository contains a compiled css file in dist, or modifiable source scss files to include in your project.

 ## Bug Reports and Feature Requests
 For Bootstrap bugs, and features, use the [Official Bootstrap Repo](https://github.com/twbs/bootstrap).
 For specific implementation bugs and feature requests, first check existing issues.
 If not yet covered, open a new issue.